The Noztek Pro is extruding wood. And not just any wood..

 VioniloDigitale Creator Harris Matzaridis had the vision of 3D printing one of the most intricate and stunning string instruments known, the Stradivarious Violin.
 For this elegant piece, Harris needed an ultra-lightweight wood filament.
 Nothing on the market served this need, however with the donated Noztek Pro Extruder mounted on our 45* Bracket, together with our filament winder, he was able to produce an incredible result in appearance and most importantly, sound.

-“It was not long ago when I realised that for the creation of printed musical instruments, the market’s existing filaments were inadequate and thus I had to make my own filament.
+“It was not long ago when I realised that for the creation of printed musical instruments, the market’s existing filaments were inadequate and I had to make my own.

-Currently, after almost a year since I first used my Noztek extruder, I still find myself too can’t help but feel stunned on just how fast the desktop extrusion technology is progressing these days.
+Currently, after almost a year since I first used my Noztek extruder, I still can’t help but feel stunned on just how fast the desktop extrusion technology is progressing these days.

 After unboxing, there was a brief assembly process-mainly the extruder had to be mounted onto a supplied two-part metal base that keeps it at a 45 degree angle.
 This helps quite a bit to feed the materials easier.

 Furthermore, the filament winder needed to be set up, and most importantly to be calibrated (there is an online video showing a step by step process).
 After all the preliminary work everything just started to work together in a very synchronized manner.

-Under strict environmental control, my wood filament diameter tolerance reaches a ~0.045mm, at least in my set up..but I should note those tight tolerances need a lot of trial and error and patience to achieve and they come with a lot of planning and adjusting of your set up to work flawlessly.
+Under strict environmental control, my wood filament diameter tolerance reaches a ~0.045mm, at least in my set up.
+But I should note those tight tolerances need a lot of trial and error and patience to achieve.
+They come with a lot of planning and adjusting of your set up to work flawlessly.

-I estimate that getting the most controlled environment running the tolerance could go down to 0.025-0.03mm, but I have not tried this yet to confirm (but I will!).
+I estimate that getting the most controlled environment running the tolerance could go down to 0.025-0.03mm.
+But I am yet to confirm this.